-Since 1973, Sikh Dharma International (SDI) has been a recognized non-profit 501c(3) religious organization in the United States and an effective vehicle for spreading the teachings of the Sikh Gurus in every direction of the globe.
-It is a California registered non-profit 501c(3) organization that serves the needs of the global Sikh Sangat (community).
-There are many affiliates of the organization throughout the U.S. and many communities around the world.
+Since 1973, Sikh Dharma International (SDI) has been a recognized non-profit 501c(3) religious organization in the United States and an effective vehicle for spreading the teachings of the Sikh Gurus and serving the needs of the global Sikh Sangat (community).

 The headquarters for Sikh Dharma International is located in the beautiful Espanola Valley in northern New Mexico, at Guru Ram Das Ashram (Hacienda de Guru Ram Das).
-On these pages you will learn much about our organization, staff, and projects.
-As a global organization, we serve the Sikh Dharma International Family all around the world.
+There are many affiliates of our organization throughout the U.S. and in many communities around the world.

 Those of us who work at SDI feel that it is a special privilege to be a part of this Legacy.
 It is with utmost gratitude to God and Guru, that we serve the Global Community Sangat through our programs at Sikh Dharma International.
 Wahe Guru!